Tuition and Financial Aid

-- Demonstrate financial need (to be determined by the college or university financial aid office)
+- Demonstrate financial need (to be determined by the Office of Financial Aid)

-- Completed Recommended or Distinguished Achievement High School curriculum
+- Complete Recommended or Distinguished Achievement high school curriculum

-- Rank in the top 10 percent (as of his/her 7th semester, or 6th if the college uses that semester for admissions decisions)
+- Rank in the top 10 percent of the high school graduating class

 - Graduate from an accredited high school in Texas